 - Cybersecurity consulting services

-The Centre for Defence Industry Capability (CDIC) offers free advisory and facilitation services for eligible defence sector SMEs and can help you to:
+The Office of Defence Industry Support (ODIS) offers free advisory and facilitation services for eligible defence sector SMEs and can help you to:

 - Understand the Defence industry